fluxnet-open-source/website/tutorials/git/10-pull-requests.md

 # Pull Requests (PRs) in GitHub

 In this chapter, you'll learn how to publish a branch, open a Pull Request (PR) on GitHub, navigate the PR interface, and merge code.

-You'll also learn about what happens when there is a conflict during the merge process and how to resolve it.
+PRs are central to collaborative code development as they allow developers to propose changes to a codebase, which can then be reviewed, discussed, and approved by team members before being merged.
+This process ensures that all changes are vetted for quality and consistency, enhancing the overall integrity of the project.
+PRs facilitate communication among team members, allowing for feedback and collaboration on specific code changes.
+PRs can also be central to your own personal workflow, as they allow you to work on a feature or bug fix in isolation and then merge it into the main codebase when ready.

 ## Table of Contents